schramm-famm/docs/design/websocket_protocol.md

 server for the next version.
 The conversation version number is incremented with every `Edit Update` message sent from the client and received from the server.
 The checkpoint is used to handle `Cursor Update` messages from clients that are behind on the conversation state.
-Each version checkpoint will contain the following fields:
+Each version checkpoint uses the version number as the key and the value will be an Object that contains the following
-* `version`: int
-    * The conversation version number of this checkpoint.
+fields:
 * `self_caret`: Object
     * Caret position (`start` and `end`) of the client at this conversation version.